SheathedBlade/The-World-of-Luciradis/content/Characters/Rietta Wrynia.md

 - Recreational drinking
   - Rietta would rather be the responsible, sober person in the room.
 - Being challenged on her intelligence
   - This doesn't happen often with those she is close to, but with business entities that she is negotiating with.
-As an experienced merchant, Rietta knows when she is being used or scammed, and **will** call them out on it, either directly or indirectly through veiled financial ultimatums.
+As an experienced merchant, Rietta knows when she is being used or scammed, and will call them out on it, either directly or indirectly through veiled financial ultimatums.

 ## Expertise

 ### Magical Combat

-Rietta is very proficient at the manipulation of water, a trait an Avatar of the Navigator would surely possess.
+Rietta is very proficient at the manipulation of water, a trait an Ascendant of the Navigator would surely possess.
 To further enhance her concentration of her invocations, she wields a custom-made staff, gifted from the senior manawards of the [[Factions of Luciradis#Ferros Republic|Ferros Republic]].
 The below are some of her most notable invocations:

 #### Scalding Flood

 This spell combines the effects of the basic "Create: Fire" and "Create: Water" invocations and improves upon it, shooting out a flood of scalding brine water, burning the target in the process.
-Using this spell in particular is decently draining on the average user, but comes as naturally as breathing for Avatars of the Navigator.
+Using this spell in particular is decently draining on the average user, but comes as naturally as breathing for Ascendants of the Navigator.

 #### Aquatic Veil